 Section 1.
 Meetings.
-The Board of Directors shall hold regular meetings, not less than annually, at such times and places as are determined by the Board, or if no times or places are determined by the Board, as determined by the Chair.
-Special meetings of the Board may be called by the Chair and shall be called by him or her on the request of any two Directors.
-Notices of all meetings of the Board shall be given by mail to the usual business or residence address of each Director at least five days before the meeting, but notice may be waived by any Director expressly or by his or her attendance at the meeting.
+The Board shall hold regular meetings, not less than annually, at such times and places as are determined by the Board, or if no times or places are determined by the Board, as determined by the Chair.
+Special meetings of the Board may be called by the Chair, the president, the secretary, and shall be called by the Chair on the request of any two Directors.
+Notices of all meetings of the Board shall be given by mail to the usual business or residence address of each Director at least five (5) days before the meeting, but notice may be waived by any Director expressly or by his or her attendance at the meeting.

 Section 2.
 Meetings by Telephone Conference or Other Communication Equipment.
 Members of the Board may participate in a meeting through use of conference telephone, electronic video screen communication, or other communications equipment.
 Participation in a meeting pursuant to this Section 2 constitutes presence in person at that meeting if all of the following apply: